 You don’t have to be an artist or sewing expert to create a moving personal tribute remembering a life lost to AIDS.
 It’s not as complicated as many people think.
 It doesn’t matter if you use paint or fine needlework, iron-on transfers or hand made appliques, or even spray paint on a sheet; any remembrance is appropriate.
 Learn more HERE.

 Direct Financial Support

 As a non-profit which receives no government funding, the National AIDS Memorial must continuously seek financial support in any amount from individuals and organizations.
-There are campaigns throughout the year to achieve this but one need not wait for a formal request to make a donation on-line, by mail or in person.
-In addition, you might consider the National AIDS Memorial in your estate planning.
-Or, donate and make a permanent tribute by sponsoring a bench or boulder, engraving an individual name in the Circle of Friends or an organization or individual(s) name with message in the Healing, Hope or Remembrance Crescents.
+There are campaigns throughout the year to achieve this but the easiest way to support the memorial is through a direct on-line donation.
+We also accept donations by mail or in person.

-Light in the Grove.
-By volunteering at our award winning annual gala on the eve of November 30, you become part of a very special evening that underwrites our annual World AIDS Day National Observance and raises funds for our various other core programs.
+Light in the Grove Gala.
+By supporting our award winning annual gala on the eve of World AIDS Day, you become part of a very special evening that underwrites our annual World AIDS Day National Observance and raises funds for our various core programs.

 December 1st World AIDS Day Observance.
 Held every December 1st, the National AIDS Memorial hosts a powerful observance that brings together leaders in the fight against AIDS with the community to address issues of importance.
 The event takes place in the Memorial Grove and is broadcast to a national audience.

 June 5th Commemoration of First-Cases of AIDS Reported in the United States; Long-Term Survivors Day.
 The National AIDS Memorial hosts an observance of hope, healing and remembrance in the Memorial Grove to honor those lives lost to AIDS, the survivors and the heroes.